spryker/spryker-docs/docs/dg/dev/guidelines/security-guidelines.md

 ## Secrets

 Store a secret in a secrets management system.
 See [Add variables in the Parameter Store](/docs/ca/dev/add-variables-in-the-parameter-store.html) for more information about secrets and parameters.
+We recommend to establish a regular cadence of rotating secrets.
+If you do not already have a secrets rotation policy, please check out [Operational Best Practices for CIS AWS Foundations Benchmark v1.4 Level 1 1.14](https://docs.aws.amazon.com/config/latest/developerguide/operational-best-practices-for-cis_aws_benchmark_level_1.html) for recommendations.

 ## Encrypted communication